Frijol/climate-change/GLOSSARY.md

 ## NIMBY
 Not in my backyard.
 As in "yes high voltage power transmission is a great idea, but not in my backyard"

+## nodal pricing
+in electricity generation, a form of locational marginal pricing where price is defined at each node or bus of an interconnected system [Kirschen, 153][Kirschen]

 ## non-spinning reserve
 also called supplemental reserve.
 Generating capacity which is capable of being brought online within 10 minutes if it is offline, or interrupted within 10 minutes if it is online, and which is capable of either being operated or interrupted for at least two hours

+## nontechnical losses
+energy that is stolen from a power transmission system [Kirschen, 176][Kirschen]

 ## NOx
 nitrogen oxide, typically nitrogen dioxide, a pollutant in emissions that is harmful to humans- wiki: https://en.wikipedia.org/wiki/Nitrogen_dioxide#Human-caused_sources_and_exposure